Collab-REC: An LLM-based Agentic Framework for Balancing Recommendations in Tourism: Abstract

 \section{Abstract}

-We propose \sysname{} a multi-agent framework designed to counteract popularity bias and enhance diversity in tourism recommendations.
-In our setting, three LLM-based agents --- \textbf{Personalization,} \textbf{Popularity}, and \textbf{Sustainability} generate city suggestions from complementary perspectives.
-A non-LLM moderator then merges and refines these proposals via multi-round negotiation, ensuring each agent's viewpoint is incorporated while penalizing spurious or repeated responses.
-Experiments on European city queries show that \sysname{} improves diversity and overall relevance compared to a single-agent baseline, surfacing lesser-visited locales that often remain overlooked.
-This balanced, context-aware approach addresses over-tourism and better aligns with constraints provided by the user, highlighting the promise of multi-stakeholder collaboration in LLM-driven recommender systems.
+We propose \sysname{}, a multi-agent framework designed to counteract popularity bias and enhance diversity in tourism recommendations.
+In our setting, three LLM-based agents (\textit{Personalization}, \textit{Popularity}, and \textit{Sustainability}) generate city suggestions from complementary perspectives.
+A non-LLM moderator then merges and refines these proposals through \torsRTwo{iterative constrained refinement}, ensuring each agent's viewpoint is incorporated while penalizing spurious or repeated responses.

+\tors{Extensive \torsRTwo{offline} experiments on European city queries using LLMs from different sizes and model families} demonstrate that \sysname{} enhances diversity and overall relevance compared to a single-agent baseline, surfacing lesser-visited locales that are often overlooked. \torsRTwo{This balanced, context-aware approach better reflects a broader range of user and system-level considerations, highlighting the potential of multi-stakeholder collaboration in LLM-driven recommender systems.}

+Code, data, and other artifacts are available here: \url{https://github.com/ashmibanerjee/collab-rec} while the prompts used are included in the appendix.